TrustLLMeu/trustllm-envs/llm-foundry-env/README.md

 1. Configure project-global paths and – most importantly – the container library to use to your liking in `trustllm-envs/global_configuration.sh`.
-1. Configure paths concerning the llm-foundry environment to your liking in `trustllm-envs/llm-foundry-env/configuration.sh`.
+1. Configure paths concerning the LLM Foundry environment to your liking in `trustllm-envs/llm-foundry-env/configuration.sh`.
-1. Switch into the llm-foundry environment's directory:
+1. Switch into the LLM Foundry environment's directory:

    ```shell
    cd trustllm-envs/llm-foundry-env
    ```
-1. Build the llm-foundry container:
+1. Build the LLM Foundry container:

    ```shell
    nice bash build_container.sh